Naveen359-G/smart-Nav-Mitra/README.md

         -   An adjustable OLED screen timeout to prevent burn-in.
         -   Time zone selection for accurate local time display.
         -   A web page for uploading new firmware (`.bin` files) directly from the browser.
+        -   A dynamic, time-based greeting on the web dashboard.
+        -   A live date and time display on the web dashboard.

 -   **Phase 3: Advanced Sensing** - 📝 **NEXT UP**
     -   The next planned phase is to integrate new hardware to give Smart-Nav-Mitra new senses.
 This includes: